Frequently Asked Questions

 Yes, you should test the pressure relief valve regularly and replace it if it fails to operate.
 At least once a year you should flush out the sediments.
 As long as a tank has a functioning anode, it should not rust.
 Therefore you should have the anode checked by Reliable Water Heaters professional about once every year.

-- 1 - TURN OFF GAS OR ELECTRICITY Gas : Twist the dial on the top of the thermostat from the ON to the OFF position.
+- 1 - TURN OFF GAS OR ELECTRICITY Gas : Twist the dial on the top of the thermostat from ON to OFF position.

-Electricity : Switch the circuit breaker for the water heater to the OFF position.
+Electricity : Switch the circuit breaker for the water heater to OFF position.